-Today-ninety years later-PSM no longer manage a monopoly of mass mediated flow (in the narrow sense of broadcasting) but run a variety of multi mediated services on competitive platforms.
-This development has not made sir Johns warning less arresting: All media companies-including Public Service Media-are searching for the kind of (new) services able to meet the demand of the new online market.
+Anker Brink Lund, Christian S, Nissen Copenhagen Business School made sir Johns warning less arresting: All media companies-including Public Service Media-are searching for the kind of (new) services able to meet the demand of the new online market.
 The balance between new qualitative features and broad reach must be struck every day around the clock.
-Aside from this sine qua non we see three major challenges facing contemporary PSM related to production, distribution and consumption:
+Aside from this sine qua non we see three major challenges facing contemporary PSM related to production, distribution and consumption:1

-- 1. New production requirements when content moves from linear flow to on demand services. - 2.
-Heated conflict with the private media industry over PSM catering to the Internet. - 3.
+- 1. New production requirements when content moves from linear flow to on demand services. - over PSM catering to the Internet. - 3.
 Adjustment of the definition of "publicness" when the former mass audiences develop into the individual consumers of tomorrow.